 I’m sure that one crosses most first-time parents’ mind- whether they’re adding to their family through adoption or biologically.
 In my researching, I read a lot of articles written by adoptive parents who thought it may not be as easy to bond with a second (internationally adopted) child.
 Others worried that the relationship they have with their first (internationally adopted) child might be upset by bringing in a second (internationally adopted) child.

-I will admit, that last part of that last line is something that crosses my mind a lot.
+I will admit, the second part of that last line is something that crosses my mind a lot.
 “Especially if your existing family is happy.”
 If you’ve followed along with our adoption journey since Steevenson first got home, you know that we had an very turbulent start together.

 We didn’t recognize his reactions and behavior as fear at the time though because it didn’t ever seem like he was afraid.
-He seemed the opposite of afraid, actually, because his fear during the first six months home manifested as hardcore rage, aggression, rejection and defiance.
-It’s crystal clear now though that he was in protection mode and fear was exactly what he was dealing with…he just didn’t know the right way to deal with it.
+He seemed the opposite of afraid, actually, because his fear during the first six months home manifested as rage, aggression, rejection and defiance.
+It’s crystal clear now though that he was in protection mode and fear was *exactly* what he was dealing with…he just didn’t know how to deal with it.
 (And honestly, neither did we.)
-His relationships with the kids and nannies at Three Angels Children’s Relief were all he had in the whole world, and I’m sure they were all he had finally allowed himself to trust in after being brought there when he was (around) 18 months old.
+His relationships with the kids and nannies at Three Angels Children’s Relief were all he had in the whole world, and they were who he had eventually allowed himself to trust in after being brought there when he was (around) 18 months old.

 But back to that sentence that sticks out: “Especially if your existing family is happy“.

 Today, the three of us are happy.
-We’re still working on some uncomfortable attachment issues, but we certainly can’t even imagine life without cute, compassionate, friendly, funny, bright, honest, snuggly Steevenson.
+We’re still working on some uncomfortable attachment issues, but we certainly can’t even imagine life without effervescent, compassionate, friendly, funny, bright, honest, snuggly Steevenson.
 The thought of “rocking the boat” scares the you-know-what out of me.
 Maybe because I’m still scarred (literally) by what happened post-homecoming the first time around, and maybe because I’ve never really felt an overwhelming desire to be a mom.
 (How’s that for vulnerability?) :-/ It’s true.
-I don’t know why (maybe it runs in my family?), but I’ve heard from lots of women who can relate, so I stopped feeling hesitant to admit it.
+I don’t know why (maybe it’s genetic?), but I’ve heard from lots of women who can relate, so I’m less hesitant to admit it out loud these days.

 A new dimension of myself was revealed in adopting Steevenson though.
 One that *does* have the ability to do things I didn’t know I could do, and feel things I didn’t know I could feel.
-So although I feel unsure about depending on that dimension in another direction, I have learned, firsthand, that God doesn’t call the equipped.
+So although I feel unsure about depending on that dimension in a similar way again, I have learned, firsthand, that God doesn’t call the equipped when it comes to Callings and comfort zones.
 He equips the Called.

 - “Adoption agencies will not want to do anything to undermine your existing child’s security and will generally only consider placing a second or subsequent child as the youngest child in the family.
 Research evidence shows that giving each child space is advisable and therefore a wider age gap (a minimum of two years, ideally more) between the children may be better.“